Adopted on 2nd June 2017 by majority vote of a referendum of the MCR, to go into effect alongside the new Constitution.

 1.2 Amendments to the Standing Orders shall be subject to the provisions of the MCR Constitution.

-2.1 The termly contribution for graduate and 4th year undergraduate Members shall be £15 per term, except for Members who choose to opt out, as specified under section 2.8 of the Constitution, by notifying the Secretary and the College Finance Office.
+2.1 The termly contribution for graduate, 4th year undergraduate and mature Members for the following year shall be set by a majority vote of the MCR Executive Committee at the end of Hilary Term, to increase yearly by no less than 2%”.
+Members who choose to opt out, as specified under section 2.8 of the Constitution, can do so by notifying the Secretary and the College Finance Office prior to the publishing of that term’s battels.

 3.1 The additional posts elected to the EC shall be a Vice President, a Bar Manager, two Social Secretaries, and two Welfare Officers, one of whom will be male, the other female.